Your end-user experience depends on your entire technology stack. You need to quickly understand what's causing a customer complaint or issue.

 - Session performance with a detailed timeline and heat map of the load and interaction events during a webpage's full life cycle

 - AJAX requests indicating problems with timing, end points, and specific locations in the webpage

-- Hash-based route changes in apps with single-page application (SPA) architectures
+- Hash-based route changes, initial page loads, and activity during browser interactions for apps with single-page application (SPA) architectures

 These tools (and more!) help your teams optimize your end users' page load experience, eliminate bugs, and troubleshoot faster across your full stack.

 Follow these basic steps, and you'll quickly be up and running in New Relic with browser monitoring!